 Jeju Island is famous for its unique 'Haenyeo,' female divers who free-dive to harvest seafood, a tradition inscribed on UNESCO's Intangible Cultural Heritage list.

-Overall cruises that visit Cheju City are somewhat expensive compared to other itineraries.
-Sailings visiting Cheju City during the the peak season of spring are significantly more expensive than the the low season of fall.
-The illustration below shows the monthly average cost per day for cruises visiting Cheju City.
+On average cruises to Cheju City are rather expensive compared to other destinations.
+Prices are roughly equal throughout the year.
+The chart below shows the monthly average cost per day for cruises to Cheju City.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!